All Episodes

 And then, of course, it's used as the basis for a Pfizer warrant.

-And the only thing we got in terms of its the political nature of the document, well, it might have a political taint to it.
+And the only thing we got in terms of the political nature of the document, well, it might have a political taint to it.

 It's not a political taint.

-It's bought and paid for.
+It's the opponent it's bought and paid for.

 That's a big difference.